 The detector, whose concept is shown in figure 1, will be placed in a 700 m deep underground laboratory, presently under excavation, located at Jiangmen (Guangdong province) in South China, 53 km away from the Taishan and Yangjiang reactor complexes.
-The central detector consists of a 20-kiloton of Linear Alkyl-Benzene (LAB) liquid scintillator contained inside a 12 cm thick and 35.4 m wide acrylic ball, supported by a Stainless-Steel Struss (SSS) of 40 m diameter, and instrumented by 18000 20-inch PMTs covering more than 75 % of the SSS area.
-In addition, up to 25000 3-inch PMTs will fill the gaps among the large PMTs in order to improve the energy and vertex resolutions.
+The central detector consists of a 20-kiloton of Linear Alkyl-Benzene (LAB) liquid scintillator contained inside a 12 cm thick and 35.4 m wide acrylic ball, supported by a Stainless-Steel Struss (SSS) of 40 m diameter, and instrumented by 17561 20-inch PMTs covering more than 75 % of the SSS area.
+In addition, up to 25600 3-inch PMTs will fill the gaps among the large PMTs in order to improve the energy and vertex resolutions.
 To achieve the primary goal of the MH determination, an unprecedented energy resolution of 3 % at 1 MeV is a critical parameter which requires the total photocathode coverage bigger than 75%, a large PMT quantum efficiency (35%) and the LS attenuation length bigger than 20 m at 430 nm.
 The central detector is immersed in a 44 m-high, 43.5-wide ultrapure water Cherenkov pool, instrumented by about 2000 20-inch PMTs that will tag events coming from outside the neutrino target.
 It will also act as a passive shielding for gammas and neutrons induced by cosmic rays in the surrounding rock.
 A muon tracker, composed of three layers of plastic scintillator strips, will be installed on top of the detector in order to tag cosmic muons and validate the muon track reconstruction.

-The civil engineering works are proceeding: the digging of the eperimental hall will start in March and will be finished by the end of the year; the water pool will be excavated during the next year.
-The tenders for the PMTs have been finalized.
-15000 20-inch PMTs will be acquired from NNVT, while 5000 (with better time performances needed for position measurements) from Hamamatsu.
-The 3-inch PMTs will be acquired from HZC Photonics.
-Up to now, 4000 PMTs from NNVT and 2000 from Hamamatsu have been already delivered in the test facility located in ZhongShan.
+The civil engineering works are proceeding: the digging of shafts and tunnels, as well as of the experimental hall have been completed during 2018.
+15000 20-inch PMTs are being produced by NNVT, while 5000 (with better time performances needed for position measurements) have been shipped from Hamamatsu.
+Up to now, 8000 PMTs from NNVT and all those from Hamamatsu have been already delivered in the test facility located in ZhongShan; their testing is progressing.
+The 25600 3-inch PMTs are being produced by HZC Photonics.
 The read-out electronics for the PMTs of the central detector is under finalization, as well as the installation procedures.
-According to the present schedule, the detector installation will start in January 2020 and the data taking in the middle of 2021.
+According to the present schedule, the detector installation will start in January 2020 and the data taking during 2021.